 - What else could I be doing with my time and money?

 - What other “categories” can I declutter?
-Email lists, subscriptions, memberships, credit cards, maybe even non-material things like… my schedule, my plans for the next year, maybe even relationships?
+Contact lists, subscriptions, memberships, credit cards… Maybe even non-material things like your schedule, your plans for the next year, or even relationships?

 5. Follow the Right Order

 You commit to the process, you imagine your ideal lifestyle, then you start attacking each category:

 First clothes, then books, papers, komono (miscellaneous items… kitchen, bath, etc), and finally, sentimental items.

 But just like tidying by category ends the constant cycle of organizing, there’s a purpose behind the order in which you sort categories: